Alma Zadić: Political career

-Zadić ran for the Austrian Green Party in the 2019 Austrian legislative election and was elected to the National Council.
+In 2017 she joined the Pilz list, from 2018 the Jetzt list and was elected to the National Council in the 2017 parliamentary elections.
+In 2019 she briefly became a non-party member of the National Council before being elected as a member of the Green Party in that year's election.

 On 7 January 2020, Zadić, along with three other Greens, was sworn in by Austria's president Alexander Van der Bellen to serve in the Sebastian Kurz coalition government as Minister of Justice pursuant to the coalition agreement of Kurz's ÖVP with the Greens, led by Werner Kogler, who serves as Vice Chancellor.

 Zadić remained in the same role when Alexander Schallenberg set up a new government following Kurz's resignation in October 2021.
+She continued serving until 2025, when the government of Christian Stocker was sworn in.

-Court process
+Defamation case

 On social media, Zadić shared a photograph in which a member of a Burschenschaft was seen giving a Nazi salute, with the comment "No tolerance for neo-Nazis, fascists and racists".
 In November 2019, she was found guilty of defamation and fined 700 euros by a criminal court in Vienna.
-While Zadić chose not to appeal the conviction further, her party colleague Karl Öllinger who was found guilty in a related case successfully appealed against his verdict in 2021.